dmitrypol/dmitrypol.github.io/_posts/2015-12-20-rails-bulk-email-send.md

   ...
 end
 {% endhighlight %}
-Create appropriate templates for this mailer in views.
+Create appropriate templates for this mailer in app/views.

 Created SendEmailsJob in app/jobs.
 It can be run as ActiveJob via Sidekiq, DelayedJob or another queue.
 {% highlight ruby %}